10 Best Places to Visit in Thekkady & Travel Guide on Beautiful Hill Station of Kerala

 8. Tea Factories around Vandiperiyar Town:

-The calmly flowing River Periyar through the city of Vandiperiyar has made the land here perfect for cultivation of tea.
+The calmly flowing River Periyar through the city of Vandiperiyar has made the land here perfect for the cultivation of tea.
 Hence while your visit to Vandiperiyar, you get a chance to see a huge number of Tea Factories located in and around the area.
-18 kms from Thekkady; this area is a must visit if you are true tea lover.
+18 km from Thekkady; this area is a must-visit if you are a true tea lover.

 27 km from Thekkady, this place is supposed to be one among the major sale centers for cardamom.
 A walk in the estate, relishing the smell of cardamom will be the most delightful experience that you will utterly get here.
-Travelling to Vandenmedu means travel back to history of this place.
-Everything in Vandenmedu shows glimpses of it’s history.
+Traveling to Vandenmedu means to travel back to the history of this place.
+Everything in Vandenmedu shows glimpses of its history.
 You can see here a settlement register, which used to keep records of that time.
 Some other buildings in Vandenmedu were also used as the administering offices of the cardamom plantations.

-Vandiperiyar is beautiful town in Idukki district which is 18 km from Thekkady, this place is a main trade center for tea, coffee and black pepper.
-This is the main reason of number of tea factories situated in here.
-This town is very famous among the tourists the main reason is during the visit, you can head to the Flower Garden and Government Agricultural Farm, where array of rose plants, orchids and anthuriums will offer you an eye pleasing sight.
-You can also witness the Lion-tailed macaque also known as wandroo.
+Vandiperiyar is a beautiful town in Idukki district which is 18 km from Thekkady, this place is the main trade center for tea, coffee, and black pepper.
+This is the main reason for the number of tea factories situated here.
+This town is very famous among the tourists the main reason is during the visit, you can head to the Flower Garden and Government Agricultural Farm, where an array of rose plants, orchids and anthuriums will offer you an eye-pleasing sight.
+You can also witness the Lion-tailed macaque also known as wanderoo.

 Planning winter holidays in Thekkady would be the wisest decision.
-As Thekkady is one of the best places to visit in Kerala during Winter.
-Anytime in between October to February would be good to visit.
+Thekkady is one of the best places to visit in Kerala during Winter.
+You can visit here anytime in between October to February would be good to visit.
 June to September marks the monsoon season thus it would also be the best time to visit Thekkady.
 Although planning summer holidays in Thekkady would also not be a bad choice.

-The list of best things to buy in Kerala is wide.
+The list of the best things to buy in Kerala is wide.
 Though buy Spices, Tea and Coffee, Cashew Nuts, Banana Chips, Aroma Oils, handmade Jewelry, and KasavuMundu from Thekkady as souvenirs.
-There are other things such as Coconut Coir, Aranmula Kannadi, Kerala Handicrafts etc. could be the best gifts you can buy from Kerala for your loved once.
+There are other things such as Coconut Coir, Aranmula Kannadi, Kerala Handicrafts, etc. that could be the best gifts you can buy from Kerala for your loved once.

 If you are struggling with the number of leaves to be taken from work then planning a weekend trip to Thekkady would also be a good idea.
 Pack your bags and plan a trip to Thekkady now.